babelfish-for-postgresql/babelfish_extensions/contrib/README.md

 # How to build the babelfishpg_tsql extension with linked servers enabled

 1. To work with linked servers, you must install the `tds_fdw` extension.
 More information about building and installing the extension can be found [at this link](https://github.com/tds-fdw/tds_fdw/blob/master/README.md).
+The linked servers feature is supported using the FreeTDS library which is licensed under the GNU LGPL license.
+See [COPYING_LIB.txt](https://github.com/FreeTDS/freetds/blob/master/COPYING_LIB.txt) for details.
 2. Build the babelfishpg_tsql extension as follows:
     ```
     PG_CPPFLAGS='-I/usr/include -DENABLE_TDS_LIB' SHLIB_LINK='-lsybdb -L/usr/lib64' make